TYPO3-Documentation/t3docs-screenshots/README.rst

 where ``folder`` defaults to ``My-Manual`` if left blank.

-This is a small runner configuration which takes screenshots of three TYPO3 environments:
+This is a small runner configuration which takes screenshots of four TYPO3 environments:

 .. code-block:: json